mpmdean/edrixs/docs/source/user/installation.rst

 ************
 Installation
 ************
 For Linux users we suggest :ref:`installing with anaconda <AnacondaInstall>`.
 For Windows and macOS machines, we suggest using the :ref:`docker instructions <edrixsanddocker>`, which are relatively straightforward.
-If desired, you can also compile the code from the source for Linux.
+If desired, you can also compile the code from the source for Linux, but we would recommend against this unless you are an expert.

 .. _AnacondaInstall: